ahmedmmesmail/ahmedmmesmail/README.md

 ### 🧭 KiloProject ***(album)***

 **Overview:**
-KiloProject is a multi-phase journey that showcases my growth as a developer — from desktop to Android systems.
-Phase 1 focuses on mastering fundamentals like clean architecture, responsive UI, and real-world problem-solving through four complete apps (restaurant, library, notes, and news & weather).
+KiloProject is a multi-phase journey that showcases my growth as a developer — from desktop to Android systems. focuses on mastering fundamentals like clean architecture, responsive UI, and real-world problem-solving through 8 complete apps.

 **Highlights:**
 Built using `Java`, `Kotlin`, `Swing`, `JavaFX`, `SQL`, and `Firebase`, focusing on scalability, maintainability, and user-centered design.